 JSON

-A trailing comma is a comma after the last element in an array or the last property in an object:
+A trailing comma is a comma that appears after the last element in an array or the final property in an object.
+Developers often add it unintentionally when editing lists or copying data from JavaScript code.

 {